 Today there are four major types of treatment for cancer: biologic therapies, chemotherapy, radiation and surgery.
 Each of these can be used alone or, oftentimes, patients will receive a combination of treatment types.

 Every cancer is different, and so is every patient.
-At Comprehensive Cancer Centers of Nevada, we understand the importance of providing personalized care to determine the best course of treatment for your cancer.
+At Comprehensive Cancer Centers, we understand the importance of providing personalized care to determine the best course of treatment for your cancer.
 Our physicians will consider many variables including, the stage of your disease, your overall health, lifestyle and your personal preferences.
 As we discuss your treatment options with you and your family, don’t be afraid to ask questions.
 We want you to be comfortable making decisions about your care.

 Some people experience unpleasant side effects from cancer treatments.
 The effects vary from person to person, so you may encounter a few side effects or none at all.
 You and your family can better cope with chemotherapy and radiation therapy if you know what to expect in advance and how to manage side effects.